 Paula Knippa represents clients in a range of litigation matters, including complex aviation-related business litigation on behalf of both plaintiffs and defendants, as well as products liability and catastrophic personal injury litigation, through both trial and appeal.
-Paula was named “Best of the Best” in the area of Civil Litigation by the Texas Lawyers Group in 2012 and selected for Rising Star Super Lawyers for the past two years.
+Paula was named “Best of the Best” in the area of Civil Litigation by the Texas Lawyers Group in 2012 and selected for Rising Star Super Lawyers (2013-2014).

 - B.A., The University of Texas at Austin